commodityvectors/circus/docs/source/for-ops/configuration.rst

     **warmup_delay**
         The interval in seconds between two watchers start.
 Must be an int. (default: 0) **httpd**
-        If set to True, Circus runs the circushttpd daemon. (default: False) **httpd_host**
+        If set to True, Circus runs the cvec_circushttpd daemon. (default: False) **httpd_host**
-        The host ran by the circushttpd daemon. (default: localhost) **httpd_port**
+        The host ran by the cvec_circushttpd daemon. (default: localhost) **httpd_port**
-        The port ran by the circushttpd daemon. (default: 8080) **httpd_close_outputs**
+        The port ran by the cvec_circushttpd daemon. (default: 8080) **httpd_close_outputs**
-        If True, sends the circushttpd stdout/stderr to ``/dev/null``.
+        If True, sends the cvec_circushttpd stdout/stderr to ``/dev/null``.
         (default: False)
     **debug**
-        If set to True, all Circus stout/stderr daemons are redirected to circusd stdout/stderr (default: False)
+        If set to True, all Circus stout/stderr daemons are redirected to cvec_circusd stdout/stderr (default: False)
     **debug_gc**
-        If set to True, circusd outputs additional log info from the garbage collector.
+        If set to True, cvec_circusd outputs additional log info from the garbage collector.
 This can be useful in tracking down memory leaks.
         (default: False)
     **pidfile**
         The file that must be used to keep the daemon pid.
     **umask**
         Value for umask.
-If not set, circusd will not attempt to modify umask.
+If not set, cvec_circusd will not attempt to modify umask.
     **loglevel**
         The loglevel that we want to see (default: INFO) **logoutput**